 Electromagnetic radiation and other technologies are used in diagnostic imaging, allowing us to capture highly detailed images of your pet's internal structures.

 At Deer Park Animal Hospital, we use advanced tools to help accurately diagnose your pet's medical issues.
 We offer a range of services, from digital radiology to ultrasound, endoscopy and ECG/EKG.

 With our diagnostic imaging capabilities, we are able to efficiently produce accurate diagnostic data about your pet's condition and provide immediate treatment options.

-In-House Lab & Veterinary Pharmacy in Suffolk County
+In-House Lab & Veterinary Pharmacy in Deer Park

 In our in-house lab, we perform tests and receive results quickly so that we can diagnose your pet's symptoms and start treatment as soon as possible.